 Overview of Relational | CNS

-Before applying the principles of the Relational System, I need to clarify what I mean by Relational.
+Before applying the principles of the Relational Domain, I need to clarify what I mean by Relational.

 Although the English word Relational may be associated with social relationships, Relational, in the CRONOS Framework, defines our ability to relate, not just to people, but to places, possessions, and perspectives in time—everything we know, everyone we know, everywhere we spend time in, and everything we have, both past and present; our identity, personality, principles and patterns of knowledge and behavior.